FlipVernooij/StickMaps-docs/src/pages/basics/roadmap.md

   have been fully implemented.

   - users should be allowed/endorsed to use their own (free) ArcGIS account.
-  - users should be allowed to import their own feature layers from their arcGIS account.
+  - users should be allowed to import their own feature-layers from their arcGIS account.
-  - users should be able to export their stick-maps as a arcGIS feature layer.
+  - users should be able to export their stickmaps as a arcGIS feature layer.
   - exported feature-layers should be fully compatible with arcGIS own analytic-tools.

 - ### Image overlays